medskept/daily_network_operation/README.md

 # Daily network operation

-This code is based on Norni framework, it helps you pull data from your network devices (Cisco).
+This code is based on Nornir framework, it helps you pull data from your network devices (Cisco).

 ## HOW-TO run